Sam101-pic/HTML-CSS/README.md

 ## 📚 DB Understanding Tutorial

-*We are documenting that part we will be sure that the result might shock you.*
+*We are documenting this part, we will be sure that the result might shock you.*

 ---